kalnajslab-org/StratoCore_LPC/README.md

 The original checkin was 22-Aug-2019.
 A bit of code devlopment continued after that, but was not submitted to the repo.
 The repo was updated with those modifications on 01-Jun-2024.
-The repo was then forked and renamed to MisterMartin/StratoCore_LPC.
-Eventually it will be transferred back to kalnajslab/.*
+The repo was then forked and transferred to kalnajslab-org/StratoCore_LPC.s*

 ## 1. Installation